pymupdf/PyMuPDF/README.md

 # Installation

 For Windows, Linux and Mac OSX platforms, there are wheels in the [download](https://pypi.org/project/PyMuPDF/#files) section of PyPI.
 This includes Python 64bit versions **3.6 through 3.9**.
 For Windows only, 32bit versions are available too.
+Since version 1.18.13 there also exist wheels for the Linux ARM architecture - look for platform tag ``manylinux2014_aarch64``.

 If your platform is not supported with one of our wheels, you need to generate PyMuPDF yourself as follows.
 This requires the development version of Python.